Skip to main content

 Access Setup

-1. Download the JMX Exporter Agent
+1. Download the JMX exporter agent

-# Download the latest JMX exporter agent JAR
+Download the agent JAR

 curl -L -o jmx_prometheus_javaagent.jar \